 The Campaign Trail

-In the weeks leading up to the Sept.
-13 primaries and the Nov.
-6 general election, the Times Newsweekly/Ridgewood Times will feature in this column press releases and statements sent by the campaigns of the candidates on the ballot.
+In the months leading up to the citywide primary and general elections, the Times Newsweekly/Ridgewood Times will feature in this column press releases and statements sent by the campaigns of the candidates on the ballot.

 The statements in this column do not necessarily reflect the views and opinions of the Times Newsweekly/Ridgewood Times or its staff.
 Mud-slinging statements which include personal attacks on candidates are omitted.